LDO-CERT/orochi/README.md

     ELASTICSEARCH_URL=http://es01:9200
     DASK_SCHEDULER_URL=tcp://scheduler:8786
     ```
--  If needed you can change the ALLOWED_HOSTS for the frontend modifying ALLOWED_HOSTS value present in config\settings\local.py
+-  If needed you can change the ALLOWED_HOSTS for the frontend adding ALLOWED_HOSTS value in in .envs\.local.django

 -  If needed you can change number of Dask workers will be started.
 In order to do this you need modify the local.yaml file adding/ removing workerXX code blocks.